Creativity (religion): Diet

 Klassen was a natural hygienist who recommended a strict fruitarian and raw vegan diet known as "Salubrious Living" which consisted of organically grown fruits, grains, nuts and vegetables.
 He commented that food should be "uncooked, unprocessed, unpreserved and not tampered with in any other way.
 This further means it must be organically grown without the use of chemicals."
-Klassen argued that humans are frugivores and distinguished his fruitarian diet to vegetarianism.
-In his book The White Man's Bible, he stated that "we are not recommending a vegetarian diet but a frugitarian diet", which included nuts and seeds as a supply of protein.
+Klassen argued that humans are frugivores and distinguished his fruitarian diet to vegetarianism, but included nuts and seeds as a supply of protein.
 However, Klassen himself did not follow all the rules of his health regime.
-Historian George Michael has noted that "despite his advocacy of healthy nutrition, some of his associates claimed that in practice Klassen did not actually follow the "salubrious living" regimen, because he often ate red meat and ice cream."
+Historian George Michael has noted that "despite his advocacy of healthy nutrition, some of his associates claimed that in practice Klassen did not actually follow the "salubrious living" regimen, because he often ate red meat and ice cream.
 (Klassen believed in the full-implementation of Salubrious Living as part of the "advancement-stage" goals of Creativity with the diet being a personal choice for adherents and not as a prerequisite for membership in his group.)

 Creativity Alliance continues to advocate Klassen's raw vegan diet and argues against the use of all drugs, including "artificial medications", in favor of "natural remedies".
 Creativity members are purported to follow their own anti-Semitic version of "kosher" dietary laws in which pork, shellfish and catfish are strictly forbidden.